ariana-h/TeenyAT/README.md

 <a name="syn">

 ## 6. Syntax
--   A line can start with any of the following
+-   A line can start with any of the following identifiers:
     -   .const for a constant line
         -   .const  Identifier  Value
         -   .const EXAMPLE 0xBEEF